-Asia stocks gain as Japan emerges from recession
+Asia stocks gain as Japan exits recession, Europe flat

-BEIJING (AP) — Asian stock markets mostly rose Monday after Japan emerged from recession last quarter and as investors looked ahead to a meeting between Greece and its main European creditors.
+BEIJING (AP) — Asian stocks rose Monday after Japan emerged from recession while European markets fluctuated ahead of a meeting between Greece and its main European creditors.

 JAPAN REBOUND: Japan emerged from recession last quarter, though growth fell short of many forecasters' expectations.
-Data on Monday showed the world's third-largest economy grew at a 2.2 percent annualized rate in the October-December quarter, boosted by exports and public spending.
+Data on Monday showed the world's third-largest economy grew at a 2.2 percent annualized rate in the three months ending in October, boosted by exports and public spending.
 Growth for 2014 was flat and real wages fell 0.1 percent.
 Private investment was anemic, suggesting that businesses and households still are cautious.
 Japan's economy slipped into recession last year after the government increased sales tax in April.

 THE QUOTE: "The fact that the economic growth started stabilizing should be reassuring to both the government and the Bank of Japan," said economist Yoshiro Sato of Credit Agricole-CIB in a report.
 "That said, the level of real GDP is still far below that before the consumption tax hike and that will require continued efforts made by the government side in terms of structural reforms."

 GREEK TENSIONS: Eurozone finance ministers meet Monday to consider Greece's proposal for short-term "bridge financing" without the onerous terms previously imposed on the country until a longer-term solution to Greece's crushing debt is found.
 Investors hope a deal will be reached to avoid Greece's exit from the euro.
 "Failure to reach a compromise may raise prospects of a debt default," said Mizuho Bank in a report.